linkeia/dataformatwhmcs/README.md

 - El campo email se guarda en minúsculas.

 Este hook garantiza una base de datos más organizada y coherente, facilitando su uso en procesos futuros.

+# English

+This Hook for WHMCS 8.11.2 standardizes and formats the data entered in the registration and checkout forms before saving it to the database.
+The functionality includes:

+# Proper Capitalization:
+- The first name, last name, address, city, and state/province fields are adjusted so that each word starts with an uppercase letter while the rest remain in lowercase, regardless of how the user enters the data.

+# Standardization of Company and Email Fields:
+- The company field is converted entirely to uppercase.
+- The email field is saved in lowercase.
+- This hook ensures a more organized and consistent database, making it easier for future use.

+# Uso / Use
+- Sube este hook en el directorio "/includes/hooks/" de tu WHMCS.
+- Upload this hook into your WHMCS directory: "includes/hooks/"